 2. Generate unique prerequisite data through automation for each automation run, wherever possible

 Always try to generate prerequisite data within automation, so that its unique for each automaton run.
-This way, you won’t face issues that comes with reusing the same data again and again.
-Also, if application is based on service oriented architecture, consider generating pre-requisite data using web services.
+This way, you won’t face issues that come with reusing the same data again and again.
+Also, if the application is based on a service-oriented architecture, consider generating pre-requisite data using web services.
 This will be fast and maintainable as you don’t have to deal with UI changes and complexities.

 3. Consider all test environments

 Most of the projects have multiple test environments(e.g. Dev, Test, Sandbox, etc.) and it’s crucial to consider this while defining test automation data strategy.
 So, how to manage our automation data for multiple environments so that its flexible, scalable and easily maintainable?
 Let’s have a look.

 Well, if there are multiple test environments, split data into two categories: